The Swiss authorities online

 It is not possible to recognise a child if another man has already done so.
 In such a case, it is necessary to file a petition to contest recognition.

-If you live in Switzerland you can acknowledge paternity in any civil register office.
+If you are a swiss citizen or if you live in Switzerland you can acknowledge paternity in any civil register office.

-If you live abroad, you can acknowledge paternity at the register office where your child was born or at the usual place of residence; at the place of residence or place of origin of the child’s mother; or, if you are a Swiss citizen, at your place of origin.
+If you are not a swiss citizen or if you live abroad, you can acknowledge paternity at the register office where your child was born or at the usual place of residence; at the place of residence or place of origin of the child’s mother; or, if you are a Swiss citizen, at your place of origin.

 Usually you only have to produce a piece of identification and proof of address.
 The civil register office (for details, see above) will tell you if you need to bring any other documents along.